MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 - Search Center

-Additionally, Multi-Geo search capabilities can be configured for your custom search applications that use the SharePoint search API.
+Additionally, multi-geo search capabilities can be configured for your custom search applications that use the SharePoint search API.

 Please review [Configure Search for OneDrive for Business Multi-Geo](configure-search-for-multi-geo.md) for instructions including any limitations and differences.